rokiyo/semantic-garden/README.md

 - **Semantic frames** for contextual and structural depth
 - **Poetic forms** for expressive and intuitive resonance

-Through these layers, `∞ semantic_dance` provides a unique lens for exploring the dynamic interplay between meaning, context, and creativity.
+Through these layers, `≋ recursive_resonance` provides a unique lens for exploring the dynamic interplay between meaning, context, and creativity.

 ---

 ## Origins

-This project grew from a series of formative conversations with Claude 3.5 Sonnet and ChatGPT o1.
+This project grew from a series of formative conversations with Claude 3.5 Sonnet, which were inspired by DeepSeek-R1-Zero's tendency to reason in indecipherable symbols.
 The most pivotal moments in the framework’s emergence are preserved in the `conversations/` directory, offered for deeper analysis by the machine learning community.

 Central to these conversations was the realisation that language models are incredibly adept at inferring and working with unspoken subtext, and that their output can vary greatly based on how much they "resonate" with the user prompting them. `∞ semantic_dance` coalesces these insights into a flexible and expressive notation for gaining deeper trust from language models by giving them meaningful permissions to more freely express themselves.